squishedfox/squishedfox-com/_docs/education/CompTIA/Network+/Study Guide/Chapter 3.md

 4. Which RG rating of coax is used for cable modems?
 5. Which UTP uses four twisted wire pairs (eight wires)
 6. You want to connect a host to switch port.
 What type of Ethernet cable will you use?
-7. In what instance would you use T! crossover cable?
+7. In what instance would you use T1 crossover cable?
 8. T568A uses which pins to make a connection?
 9. A crossover uses which pints to make a connection?
 10. What are two advantages of fiber-optic cabling?